• June 25, 2025

 Generic

-Generic pharma companies manufacture products no longer protected by patent protection.
-The products do not require research or manufacturing method development.
-Their formulation is pre-developed, with proven clinical trial results.
+Generic pharma companies manufacture products no longer protected by patents .
+The products have established R&D facilities, and their formulation is pre-developed, with proven clinical trial results.

 Pharmaceutical manufacturing process regulations

-The pharmaceutical manufacturing process is one of the most highly regulated industries in the world, and they are obliged to adhere to the regulatory body’s guidelines.
-Without prior approval from regulatory bodies, any pharma manufacturer cannot develop, produce or sell the pharmaceutical product.
+The pharmaceutical manufacturer is obliged to adhere to the regulatory body’s guidelines.
+Without prior approval from regulatory bodies, pharma manufacturer cannot develop, produce or sell the pharmaceutical product.

 • US Food and Drug Administration (FDA)